-1. Describe how the LEA engaged in meaningful consultation with stakeholders in development of the revised plan.
+1. Describe how the LEA has continued to engage in meaningful consultation with stakeholders in the development of the revised plan.

 For our original plan (approved on November 29, 2021), MNPS leaders engaged in the following work to solicit input from a wide variety of stakeholders in different ways: